pirelaurent/cytographDB/public/docs/customization.md

 # Customization

 You can enhance your graph for a specific database by
-- adding in a module :
+- adding a module :
-  - Custom styles for selected tables
-  - Custom tags to enable element filtering
+  - **Custom categories** to enable element filtering
+  - **Custom styles** for tables of standard and custom categories
-- Linking the module to the db names you want to enhance
+- declaring the module to be associated to some db names you want to enhance

 ---

-## Extension Points: `customModules`
+## Principles

-When a graph is loaded, the app calls two methods for custom enhancements:
+When a graph is loaded, the app calls two methods for custom enhancements with db name as parameter:

 ```js
   createCustomCategories(current_db);
   getCustomStyles(current_db);
 ```
 with the name of `current_db'
-- the app retrieve an associated module in a collection.
+- the app retrieve an associated module in an internal collection **customModules[]** .
-- the app use the corresponding methods defined inside the module.
+- the app call the corresponding methods defined inside the module.

-You can re-define these methods in a custom module.

-### Creation of the democytodb custom Module
+### Code of the democytodb custom module as an example

 ```js
 import {